 Alabama Charitable Gaming

-The patchwork of constitutional amendments, rather than a cohesive legal definition has some state officials contending that the electronic games are illegal and were not what charity bingo laws intended.
-On the other hand, bingo hall operators have maintained the games are legal.
+The patchwork of constitutional amendments, rather than a cohesive legal definition, has some state officials contending that the electronic games are illegal and were not what charity bingo laws intended.
+On the other hand, bingo hall operators have maintained that the games are legal.
 In 2009 and 2010, the Alabama Supreme Court issued opinions specifying six requirements to determine if a game is “legal” bingo.
+The rules essentially try to limit bingo to the type of game traditionally played in bingo halls.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory